Contents

 The immediate administrator for this area will be the head of the LRES Department.
 Authorization and time for its use will be arranged through this administrator.

-Materials removed from this room are to be in closed containers and handled with care to avoid any influence on other research.
+Materials removed from this room are to be in closed containers and handled with care to avoid any contamination of other research and users.
+Transport these items on a cart.

 Cold-Wet Storage

-Space will be allocated for a limited time for experiments needing to maintain plants or to provide cool (>0 C) treatments for experiments.
-Requests for space will utilize standard PGC use proposal format.
-As the environment will favor growth and survival of certain pathogens, cleanliness will be strictly enforced.
+Space will be allocated for a limited time for experiments needing to maintain bare-root plants or to provide low-temperature treatments for experiments.
+Cleanliness will be strictly enforced.
 Pathogens will not be intentionally introduced into the general room environment.

 Storage Cages and Lockers

-Only supplies and equipment used in direct support of ongoing PGC research may be stored in these facilities.
-Cages and lockers must be vacated, cleaned and keys returned to the PGC Manager at the termination of research activity.
+Only supplies and equipment used in direct support of ongoing PGC research may be stored in these units.
+Cages and lockers must be vacated and cleaned; and keys must be returned to the PGC Manager at the termination of research activity.
 If the PGC staff is required to empty and clean these facilities, a $50 cleaning fee will be charged.

 Toxic Chemical Storage Room